zsellera/pico-decoder/README.md

 #### RC4 support

-It's not supported, and it's not a priority to support it.
 The RC4 protocol is deliberately obfuscated to hinder its' decoding.
 I think our efforts - as the open source RC community - should not be wasted on decyphering it, but to make it a thing of the past.
 We should come up with open transponder protocols that make sense.
 Modern, highly available manufacturing makes it easy even for a solo maker to produce small batches of transponders at very reasonable prices.
-With and SDR- or PicoScope based decoders, any track and community could afford to have lap counters, and finally true innovation could happen, like:
+With and SDR- or PicoScope based decoders, any track and community could afford to have lap counters, and finally true innovation could happen, such as:
-* passing speed detection using signal strength or doppler effect
+ * Passing speed detection via signal strength or Doppler effect
-* sector times (multiple detectors)
+ * Sector timing with multiple detectors

 ### passes.py